A Tri-Modal Dataset and a Baseline System for Tracking Unmanned Aerial Vehicles: Evaluation

 For the appearance-based ReID module, given the limited visual information of UAV targets, we directly adopt the ReID model and training strategy of DeepSORT~\cite{DeepSORT}, using a ResNet backbone to extract discriminative appearance features.

-During inference, the detection confidence threshold is set to 0.3.
-For the tracker, the IoU threshold \( \theta_\text{iou} \) is set to 0.9, the appearance threshold to 0.2, the motion threshold \( \theta_{\text{motion}} \) to 0.2, and the confidence threshold for initialising new tracks to 0.7.
+During inference, the detection confidence threshold is 0.3.
+For the tracker, the IoU threshold \( \theta_\text{iou} \) is 0.9, the appearance threshold is 0.2, the motion threshold \( \theta_{\text{motion}} \) is 0.2, and the confidence threshold for initialising new tracks is 0.7.